lovis-heindrich/basic-transformer/README.md

 # basic-transformer

 This repository contains a simple implementation of a decoder-only transformer implemented from scratch in PyTorch.

-Additionally, the implementation is tested by training a small transformer model Shakespeare's works.
+The transformer implementation is tested by training a small model on Shakespeare's works.
+This repository was made for learning purposes and I don't expect the implementation to be optimal for performance or efficiency.

 ## Model

+The transformer architecture is implemented in ```src/model.py```.

+A proof-of-concept example of training a model on a toy task can be found in ```test_attention.pynb```.
+The positional encodings are visualized in ```test_encoding.ipynb```.

-The transformer architecture is implemented from scratch in ```src/model.py```.
-The trained model consists of 4 transformer blocks with 8 attention heads, and an embedding size of 128.
+For training on the Shakespeare dataset, a model consisting of 4 transformer blocks with 8 attention heads was used.
+The embedding size was set at 128 and the sequence length at 30 words.

 ## Training